avandenberghe/bbguild/README.md

 #### Uninstall
 1. Navigate in the ACP to `Customise -> Extension Management -> Extensions`.
-2. Look for `Ultimate Points Extension` under the Enabled Extensions list, and click its `Disable` link.
+2. Look for `bbDKP Extension` under the Enabled Extensions list, and click its `Disable` link.
 3. To permanently uninstall, click `Delete Data` and then delete the `/ext/sajaki/bbdkp` folder.